actions/runner-images/README.md

 | Android NDK | 1 latest non-LTS, 2 latest LTS versions |
 | Xcode     | - all OS compatible versions side-by-side <br/> - for beta, GM versions - latest beta only <br/> - old patch versions are deprecated in 3 months |

-### Deprecation Policy
+### Image Deprecation Policy
+- Images begin the deprecation process of the oldest image label once a new OS version has been released.
+- Deprecation process begins with an announcement that sets a date for deprecation
+- As it gets closer to the date, GitHub begins doing scheduled brownouts of the image
+- DUring this time there will be an Announcement pinned in the repo to remind users of the deprecation.
+- Finally GitHub will deprecate the image and it will no longer be available

 ### Preinstallation Policy
-In general, these are the guidelines we follow when deciding what to pre-install:
+In general, these are the guidelines we follow when deciding what to pre-install on our images:

-- Tools and ecosystems that are broadly popular and widely-used will be given priority.
+- Popularity: widely-used tools and ecosystems will be given priority.
-- Recent versions of tools will be given priority over older versions.
+- Latest Technology: recent versions of tools will be given priority.
-- Tools and versions that are deprecated or have reached end-of-life will not be added.
+- Deprecation: end-of-life tools and versions will not be added.
-- MIT, Apache, and GNU licenses are ok, anything else we'll have to check with legal.
+- Licensing: MIT, Apache, or GNU licenses are allowed.
-- If a tool can be installed during the build, we will evaluate how much time is saved and how much space is used by having the tool pre-installed.
+- Time & Space on the Image: we will evaluate how much time is saved and how much space is used by having the tool pre-installed.
-- If a tool requires the support of more than one version, we will consider the cost of this maintenance.
+- Support: If a tool requires the support of more than one version, we will consider the cost of this maintenance.

 ### Default Version Update Policy
-- In general, once a new version is installed on the image, we announce the default version update 2 weeks prior to deploying it to give time to adapt to upcoming changes.
+- In general, once a new version is installed on the image, we announce the default version update 2 weeks prior to deploying it.
-- For potentially dangerous updates, we can extend the timeline up to 1 month between the announcement and deployment.
+- For potentially dangerous updates, we may extend the timeline up to 1 month between the announcement and deployment.

-## How to interact with this repo
+## How to Interact with the Repo
-- To file a bug report, or request tools to be added/updated, please [open an issue using the appropriate template](https://github.com/actions/virtual-environments/issues/new/choose)
+- **Issues**: To file a bug report, or request tools to be added/updated, please [open an issue using the appropriate template](https://github.com/actions/virtual-environments/issues/new/choose)
-- If you want to share your thoughts about image configuration, installed software, or bring some idea, please, create a new topic in a [discussions section](https://github.com/actions/virtual-environments/discussions) for a corresponding category.
+- **Discussions**: If you want to share your thoughts about image configuration, installed software, or bring a new idea, please create a new topic in a [discussion](https://github.com/actions/virtual-environments/discussions) for a corresponding category.
 Before making a new discussion please make sure no similar topics were created earlier.

-For general questions about using the runner images or writing your Actions workflow, please open requests in the [GitHub Actions Community Forum](https://github.community/c/github-actions/41).
+- For general questions about using the runner images or writing your Actions workflow, please open requests in the [GitHub Actions Community Forum](https://github.community/c/github-actions/41).

 ## FAQs
 ***What images are available for GitHub Actions and Azure DevOps?***